Round Drop-In Pan with Spark Ignition Kit

 We all have different ideas of how we want our custom gas fire pit to look, and what materials it will be made from.
 Common to all fire pits though, are the burners and a method to fit them.
-Utilizing an American Fireglass Stainless Steel Drop In Tray has to be one of the most easily installed systems available.
+Utilizing an American Fireglass Round Drop-In Pan with Spark Ignition Kit has to be one of the most easily installed systems available.

 Why Use A Drop In Tray?

 There are three good reasons to use a tray with an integral burner in your fire pit.

 If you are using Propane to fuel your system then it is generally considered best practice to use a tray, and may in fact be a requirement of local codes.
 Why?
 Propane is heavier than air, so once it is released through the gas ports of the burner, its natural tendency is to sink lower.
 The tray helps contain the propane gas, reducing the risk of pockets of unburnt gas collecting within the fire pit structure.

 - It is very simple to install a tray.
 During the construction of your fire pit structure, a ’shelf’ can be built upon which the tray can sit, and that’s it.
 All the plumbing is hidden out of sight below the tray, and it is very easy to remove for maintenance.

 - The tray is a great container for your fire pit media, be it fire glass or lava rock, holding it securely, and not allowing it to spill over.
 It also greatly reduces the amount required, which also helps keep the overall cost down.

 These kits comprise of a Stainless Steel Drop In Tray and a Stainless Steel Burner, either a Natural Gas or Propane connection kit, and the Push Button Spark Ignition System.

 The Tray and Burner are manufactured from 304 Grade Stainless Steel and are designed specifically for the rigours of outdoor installation.